BrianStinerGithub/UnconventionalWisdom/Scripts/Printing money does nothing.markdown

 So what are we supposed to do with this information, I hear you ask across the electric void.
 Bank accounts aren't real money, the government has ultimate control, and cash can't keep up.
+That the government can print away becuase it lost control of money printing a long time ago.
+The banks rule the economy.
 Well I'm not just telling you all this to depress you!
 I'm telling you theres an alternative!

 We have a currency that is set to upset the traditional idea that you need a bank account to work and live.
 Its not controlled by banks or government, no fees, no crashes, and it doesn't inflate at 2-3% per year.